-PHOTOGRAPHY (PHO) 110 INTRODUCTION TO PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)
+PHOTOGRAPHY (PHO) 110

+INTRODUCTION TO PHOTOGRAPHY AND PHOTO-JOURNALISM (2 LEC., 4 LAB.)

-Photography and photo-journalism are mechanics of camera lenses and shutters and the general characteristics of photographic films, papers, and chemicals.
+mechanics of camera lenses and shutters and the general characteristics of photographic films, papers, and chemicals.
 Darkroom procedures are presented, including enlarging, processing, contact printing, and exposing films and papers.
 Artificial lighting is studied.
 Laboratory fee.